Spinal Discs Explained: Structure, Function & Care

 The iliolumbar ligament connects the transverse process of the fifth lumbar vertebra to the iliac crest on each side.
 This ligament plays a crucial role in stabilizing the lumbar spine and pelvis, making it highly significant in non-surgical scoliosis management.
 Ignoring the iliolumbar ligament’s impact on scoliosis correction can limit the success of care.

 In patients with scoliosis or spinal disc issues, the iliolumbar ligament’s condition directly affects spinal alignment and stability.
-Centers that focus on the iliolumbar ligament alongside other spinal structures achieve superior outcomes.
-At Chiropractic Specialty Center® (CSC), we specialize in addressing these critical elements through integrative chiropractic and physiotherapy methods.
-Let us help you achieve better results with our targeted and non-invasive scoliosis care.
+Centers that focus on the iliolumbar ligament alongside other spinal structures might be a good starting point.
+At Chiropractic Specialty Center® (CSC), we focus in addressing these critical elements through integrative chiropractic and physiotherapy methods.

 Sacrococcygeal Articulation: A Key Spinal Joint